This article has been updated in compliance with the recipe schema plugins (Nov. 2017)

 Your recipes can be added to your blog in minutes, while also ensuring they are easily kept separate from your regular blog posts.
 The plugin is fully mobile-optimised, and readers will be able to follow your recipes on their smartphones and tablets, and even rate the recipes as well as leave reviews.

-To help you check off the SEO box on your plugin evaluation sheet, Recipe Hero will ensure your dishes are fully optimised for search engines.
+To help you check off the SEO box on your plugin evaluation sheet, the plugin will ensure your dishes are fully optimised for search engines.